Halophyte

-A halophyte is a salt-tolerant plant that grows in soil or waters of high salinity, coming into contact with saline water through its roots or by salt spray, such as in saline semi-deserts, mangrove swamps, marshes and sloughs and seashores.
+A halophyte is a salt-tolerant plant that grows in soil or waters of high salinity, coming into contact with saline water through its roots or by salt spray, such as in saline semi-deserts, mangrove swamps, marshes and sloughs, and seashores.
 The word derives from Ancient Greek ἅλας (halas) 'salt' and φυτόν (phyton) 'plant'.
 Halophytes have different anatomy, physiology and biochemistry than glycophytes.
 An example of a halophyte is the salt marsh grass Spartina alterniflora (smooth cordgrass).
 Relatively few plant species are halophytes—perhaps only 2% of all plant species.
-Information about many of the earth's halophytes can be found in the ehaloph database.
+Information about many of the earth's halophytes can be found in the halophyte database.

 The large majority of plant species are glycophytes, which are not salt-tolerant and are damaged fairly easily by high salinity.

 Classification

 Halophytes can be classified in many ways.
 According to Stocker (1933), it is mainly of 3 kinds by habitat, viz.